AssemblyLift

 # IAM authorizers take no parameters

-To be of any use, an authorizer must be attached to a function (see authorizer_id in Functions).
+To be of any use, an authorizer must be attached to a function (see authorizer_id in ).
 The type of authorizer must also be supported by the API provider.
 At this time the default provider (AWS Lambda/APIGW) supports two types of authorization; IAM or JWT.

 Authorizers protect only the publicly defined API of a function (such as an HTTP route); a Lambda function can still be invoked by other means (such as the AWS SDK).

 Without an attached authorizer, your functions will be publicly accessible via HTTP if a route is defined.
 We recommend always using at least an IAM authorizer during development.
-Tools such as Postman will help you test protected routes.
+Tools such as will help you test protected routes.

 service.toml